etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 ^^^^^^^^^^^

 `Duck typing <https://en.wikipedia.org/wiki/Duck_typing>`_ is highly encouraged in Python for being more productive and flexible.
-Frequent use-case involves emulating built-in Python types such as containers:
+A frequent use-case involves emulating built-in Python types such as containers:

 .. code-block:: python